madhavlab/madhavlab.github.io/_pages/outcomes/outcomes.md

 ### Demos
 [Playlist on our YouTube page](https://youtube.com/playlist?list=PLbtAaXHMto-vtY2cXn_rX69fyncxhos4g&si=WjO588TxWXaXFunL) <br>
 It includes demos of systems we made:
-- Automatic Speech Recognition: audio to text with editing interface (2024)
+- Automatic Speech Recognition: audio to text with confidence-based editing interface (2024)
 - Spoken Term Detection: speak a word and this system will find whereever that word is spoken by anyone in a video database (2024)
 - Audio Fingerprinting: give a short audio recording and this system will find the original audio from an audio/video database (2024)
 - Text-based Event Search: write a word (e.g., horror music, clapping, lion) to find audio/video containing that kind of audio from an audio/video database (2024)